-109 he coast west of Taylor Island $(47^{\circ}37'N, 56^{\circ}14'W)$ is indented by Mosquito Harbour, which affords anchorage for small vessels; local knowledge is required.
+109 he coast west of Taylor Island (47°37'N, 56°14'W) is indented by Mosquito Harbour, which affords anchorage for small vessels; local knowledge is required.
 Mosquito Island, 90 m (295 ft) in elevation, lies close off the south side of the peninsula forming the west side of the harbour; the seaward side is faced with cliffs.
 Halibut Rocks, two rocks, the highest being 1 m (3 ft) in elevation, are situated 0.7 mile SW of Mosquito Island; they are surrounded by sunken rocks.

-Facheux Bay is entered between Eastern Head, about 2.5 miles west of Mosquito Island, and Western Head, nearly 0.5 mile west.
+Head, about 2.5 miles west of Mosquito Island, and Western Head, nearly 0.5 mile west.
 The bay extends nearly 10 miles north, and the depths in it are considerable.
 Marine farms are charted in Facheux Bay; caution is advised.

-Facheux Harbour, on the west side of the bay about 1.5 miles north of Western Head, is suitable only for small boats.
+bay about 1.5 miles north of Western Head, is suitable only for small boats.
 This harbour is separated from Warren Cove, close north, by a bare promontory 51 m (167 ft) in elevation.
 Warren Cove affords anchorage for small vessels in 15 m (8 fm) close to the shore; local knowledge is essential.
 There is a conspicuous white stripe on the cliff on the north side of this cove.